 Today there are many young people being diagnosed and living with HIV and thankfully there is much more information available.

 We now know that school-based HIV prevention programs can be extremely effective in preventing the spread of HIV and education is vital in keeping students HIV free.

 For those looking to implement or adapt existing programmes, here are 5 suggestions for universities and colleges to help maximise impact and make a critical difference in raising HIV awareness for their students.

 1. Choose programs that are comprehensive

 You want your program to be informed by evidence and it should be comprehensive in its approach, focusing on all prevention methods, including both abstinence and safe sex.
-It should acknowledge that young people do choose to have sex and should provide advice on how to access and use condoms so students can make informed decisions in their own terms.
-It is best to share knowledge that is functional, practice and that relates to healthy behaviours, not abstract information that students won’t retain or won’t be useful.
+It should acknowledge that young people do choose to have sex and should provide advice on how to access and use condoms so students can make informed decisions on their own terms.
+It is best to share knowledge that is functional, practical and that relates to healthy behaviours, not abstract information that students won’t retain or won’t find useful.

 You should also consider having classroom activities where students can get comfortable practicing scenarios like refusing sexual advances or pressures to not use protection, discussing alternatives and how to seek help if needed.
 In younger students you could also encourage parents and their children to discuss relationships and sex at home, removing taboo and making the conversation easier

 There are new studies that show the importance of contextual HIV and STI prevention education.
 As Kathy Frobisher, an educator at UK Dissertation Writing Services and Paper Fellows states: “this means that the level of romantic relationship will have an impact on someone’s sexual choice, and prevention skills that are taught need to be realistic and reflect those relationships.
 Consider what local resources are available in your county or city that can help you design a good program for your class.”